ldtteam/MinecoloniesWiki/source/buildings/builder.md

 # About the Building

-## Before you build *any* building, you need to build the Builder's Hut.
-Without the builder’s hut being built, the builder cannot build any other building.**
+## Before you build *any* other building, you must build the Builder's Hut.
+If the Builder’s Hut is not built, the Builder cannot build any other building.

-Before you choose a place to build it's Hut, take into account the distances among the other possible building sites and obstacles like water, trees, caves, mountains, lava sources, etc. After you have selected a place for the Hut, you have to craft the Builder’s Hut block and place it with your [Building Tool](../items/buildingtool).
-Once the hut is placed, the builder will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a builder if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).
+Before you choose a place to build the Builder's Hut, take into account the distances among the other possible building sites and obstacles like water, trees, caves, mountains, lava sources, etc. After you have selected a place for the hut, you have to craft the Builder’s Hut block and place it with your [Building Tool](../items/buildingtool).
+Once the hut is placed, the Builder will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Builder if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).

-Now you will have to issue the “Build” assignment so it can build it's own hut first.
-The builder will be asking for the materials it needs.
-Make sure to check the [Resource Scroll](../../source/items/resourcescroll) or the second page of the [Builder's Hut](../../source/buildings/builder) regularly to see what materials the builder is requesting for any build/upgrade.
-Any material in the list that is still missing will be in red colored letters.
+Now you will have to issue the build assignment so the Builder can build their own hut first.
+The Builder will ask for the materials they need.
+Make sure to check the [Resource Scroll](../../source/items/resourcescroll) or the second page of the [Builder's Hut](../../source/buildings/builder) to see what materials the Builder is requesting for any build/upgrade.
+Any material in the list that is still missing will be in red letters.

-Once the builder is done you can now start to build anything you want; Worker huts, buildings, decorations or your own schematics.
+Once the Builder's Hut is built you can now build anything you want, like worker huts, buildings, decorations, or your own schematics.

-- **Note:** The Builder may *ONLY* build or upgrade any other Worker's hut up to the level of it's own hut.
-So, in order for the builder to upgrade any building, the Builder's Hut *MUST* be upgraded first.
-Then it will be able to upgrade any other building(s).
+- **Note:** The Builder can only build or upgrade any other hut up to the level of their own hut.
+So, in order for the Builder to upgrade any building, the Builder's Hut must be upgraded first.
+Then the Builder will be able to upgrade any other building(s).

 # Builder's Hut GUI

-When accessing the Builder’s Hut block (right clicking on it) you will see a GUI with different options:
+When accessing the Builder’s Hut block by right-clicking on it, you will see a GUI with different options:

 <br>
 <div class="row">